gc0078/Hadoop/README.md

 # OTTApps
-Over The Top Mobile Applications
+Over The Top 5 Mobile Applications using MapReduce